webplatform/docs/css/selectors/combinators/descendant/index.md

 {{CSS_Selector
 |Content=Use a descendant combinator to select every instance of an element under its ancestor.
 Create a descendant combinator by adding a whitespace between two simple selectors.
 For example <code>nav ul</code> will target every instance of an [[html/elements/ul|unordered list]] found inside of a [[html/elements/nav|navigation]] element.

 For performance considerations, take care to not over-qualify selectors.
-For instance, html and body are unnecessary in the following example: <code>html body article a {}</code> It's a given that an article will be found in the body which will be found in the html.
-There is no reason to require that the browser try to match any further than the article—as browsers reads selectors from right to left.
+For instance, html and body are unnecessary in the following example: <code>html body article a {}</code>.
+It's a given that an article will be found in the body which will be found in the html.
+There is no reason to require that the browser try to match any further than the article—as browsers read selectors from right to left.
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The following rule defines the text color of all instances of unordered lists within navigation elements red.
+|Description=The following rule defines a text color of red for all instances of unordered lists within navigation elements.
 |Code=nav ul { color:red; }
 |LiveURL=http://code.webplatform.org/gist/8413346
 }}